The Canadian Champion

-The Canadian Champion is a locally distributed community newspaper in Milton, Ontario, Canada.
-It is published biweekly by Metroland Media Group.
+The Canadian Champion was a locally distributed community newspaper in Milton, Ontario, Canada.
+It was published biweekly by Metroland Media Group.
+Publication of the paper version ceased with the September 14, 2023 edition along with multiple other community newspapers published by Metroland Media Group, while publication of news stories on the website continues.

 History

 It was founded as The Canadian Champion and County of Halton Intelligencer in 1861 by James A. Campbell, and it was known for its outspoken political views.
 In 1862, it declared:

 Campbell sold the newspaper in 1864 to Robert Matheson and Isaac Hunter.
 Hunter would leave in 1866 to found the Halton Herald in Georgetown, Ontario.
 From 1869 to 1882, the paper would see a succession of owners, until settling with the partnership of William Panton and David Watson Campbell.
 That would last until Campbell's sudden death in 1896.
 Panton would continue as sole publisher until he sold the Champion to John W. Blight and F. Leonard White in 1927.

 After Blight's death, the Champion was sold to G. Arlof Dills, publisher of The Acton Free Press, in November 1943.
 Dills stated, "It will be our aim to make the two papers as distinct as the needs of the two communities."